joserodpt/les2025/REPORT/REPORT.md

 Report: Analyze the new content of the ci.yml and describe the work performed by each of the jobs.
 What is the final output of the workflow deployed in the pipeline?
-Explain and justify the results you obtained in a clear way, providing evidence for why you got that outcome.
+Explain and justify the results you obtained in a clear way, providing evidence for why you got that outcome

 Report: For each of the gates previously discussed, describe and analyze their output in a pragmatic way, giving your personal thoughts of the outcome obtained.